Loreinator/Shuffle-Move/README.txt

 	- Changed working directory to user.home for all platforms
 	- Updated species and stages for the new content
-	- Now simulating Dragon Talon and Heavy Hitter appropriately v0.3.13 - 2015-07-29
+	- Now simulating Dragon Talon and Heavy Hitter appropriately
+	- Species configs will now update if they are out of date, automatically. v0.3.13 - 2015-07-29
 	- Blaziken's mega is now included
 	- Bug fixes